techidaily/site-win11-tips/source/_posts/unblocking-your-journey-fixing-failed-discord-installation-on-pc.md

 4. Right-click any Discord process you find and select**End task** .
 ![The End task option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/end-task-option.jpg)
 5. Repeat the fourth step for all Discord-related processes.
-6. Try installing Discord after disabling related background processes.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RCYs8keh-Vs?si=uDC28-9yh-k6HLj4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+6. Try installing Discord after disabling related background processes.

 ## 4\.
 Delete Any Leftover Discord Data Folders

  Erasing leftover Discord data is one of the most widely confirmed resolutions for the “Installation has failed” error (especially when combined with the third solution).
 That’s a potential fix more applicable to users who’ve previously installed Discord.
 If there are leftover Discord data folders on your PC, make sure you delete them as follows: